PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 I said all the crises that America is facing today are man-made, and that man's name is Joe Biden.

-And I promise you, as we go forward, look, we'll have a spirited campaign uh in this primary.
+And I promise you, as we go forward, look, we'll have a spirited campaign in this primary.

-I will we will never lose sight uh of uh of the the objective here is to make sure that Joe Biden is never re-elected as president of the United States, and uh and we're gonna take that case to the four corners of this country.
+We will never lose sight of the objective here is to make sure that Joe Biden is never reelected as president of the United States.

-Um and I don't want to I don't want to harp on it like it with every other interview, but more specifically, I mean, you see, you know, that we're like on indictment watch constantly, you know, in this case with the special counsel, and you know, when I look at the case down at Mar-a-Lago and I compare it to Hillary Clinton and top secret classified information she have uh she had or obstruction with the deleted thirty-three thousand emails and the destruction of of iPhones and BlackBerries and with hammers,
+And I don't want to harp on it like with every other interview, but more specifically, I mean, you see, you know, that we're like on indictment watch constantly, you know, in this case with the special counsel.

-I I really fear that we don't have equal justice or application of our laws, and I wanted to get your thoughts on that particular aspect of it.
+I really fear that we don't have equal justice or application of our laws.

 You found apparently a document or two in your home.